Positive equilibria in mass action networks: geometry and bounds: Preliminaries on chemical reaction networks

 {\bf Basics on reaction networks. } To avoid extensive repetition, basic notation and terminology on reaction networks are presented only briefly, and the reader is referred to \cite{banajiborosnonlinearity,BBH2024smallbif} for more detail.
+These concepts will be illustrated in examples throughout the forthcoming sections.

 A (chemical) {\bf complex} is a formal linear combination of (chemical) species with nonnegative integer coefficients termed {\bf stoichiometries}.
 The {\bf molecularity} of a complex is the sum of its coefficients.
 A (chemical) {\bf reaction} is the conversion of one complex, here termed the {\bf source}, into another distinct complex, here termed the {\bf product}.
 Mathematically, a reaction is simply an ordered pair of distinct complexes.
-A {\bf (chemical) reaction network} ({\bf CRN} for short) is a collection of reactions, and when the reactions are assumed to have mass action kinetics we refer to the CRN as a {\bf mass action network}.
+A {\bf (chemical) reaction network} ({\bf CRN} for short) is a collection of reactions, and when the reactions are assumed to have mass action kinetics we refer to the CRN as a {\bf mass action network} (also sometimes referred to as a \emph{mass action system} in the literature).
 Henceforth, whenever we refer to a ``reaction network'', or ``network'', without further qualification, this will mean a mass action network.

-Having made some choices of orderings on species and reactions, a mass action network with $n$ species and $m$ reactions can be characterised by three objects: \begin{itemize} \item The {\bf stoichiometric matrix} $\Gamma \in \mathbb{Z}^{n \times m}$ whose $(i,j)$th entry is the net production of species $i$ in reaction $j$. \item The {\bf exponent matrix} $A \in \mathbb{Z}_{\geq 0}^{m \times n}$ whose $(i,j)$th entry is the stoichiometry of species $j$ in the source in the $i$th reaction. \item A vector of {\bf rate constants} $\k \in \mathbb{R}^m_+$. \end{itemize} The associated mass action ODE system can be written briefly as
+Having made some choices of orderings on species and reactions, a mass action network with $n$ species and $m$ reactions can be characterised by three objects: \begin{itemize} \item The {\bf stoichiometric matrix} $\Gamma \in \mathbb{Z}^{n \times m}$ whose $(i,j)$th entry is the net production of species $i$ in reaction $j$. \item The {\bf exponent matrix} $A \in \mathbb{Z}_{\geq 0}^{m \times n}$ whose $(i,j)$th entry is the stoichiometry of species $j$ in the source of the $i$th reaction. \item A vector of {\bf rate constants} $\k \in \mathbb{R}^m_+$. \end{itemize}